Mara-Li/chronomage/CONTRIBUTING.md

 - Release notes
 - Git commit history

-Thank you for contributing to Chronomate! 🎉
+Thank you for contributing to Chronomage! 🎉

 ---